TV4/apollo-cache-issue/README.md

 # Demostration

-- Once loaded the page will initialize the Apollo client with `InMemoryCache` cache.
+- Once loaded, the page will initialize the Apollo client with `InMemoryCache` cache.
-- On mount the App component will use `useQuery` with the `getPageQuery`, which will query for page panel data.
+- On mount the App component will use the `useQuery` hook with the query `getPageQuery`, which will query for page panel data.
 - When data is fetched it will be printed on to the page.
-- Compare the data on the page (or look inside the client cache in the inspector) with the actual data that we receive over the network.
+- Compare the data on the page (or look inside the client cache in the inspector) with the data that we receive over the network.

 # The issue